 - Equipment used individually will be thoroughly cleaned after its use

-- Advisory periods will be used as study hall for students to work on assignments
+- Advisory periods for Grades 6-12 will be used as study hall for students to work on assignments

 - Advisors may meet with each student individually to see where they are academically and set a plan for moving forward as needed

 - Advisors will meet with students who are still online to support them as well

 - Supervision is heightened in order to maintain social distancing during all movement